Where to Live in Romania: Large City vs Small Town vs Village

 There are 20 cities in Romania with a population over 100,000 while just 9 have over 200,000 inhabitants, with Bucharest being the largest (around 2 million people live there).

-Trust me when I say that the differences can be huge when comparing living in a smaller town to a large city and I am listing them below in a completely random order.
+Trust me when I say that the differences can be huge when comparing living in a smaller town to a large city.
+I will cover them all below, also best on my recent, 2-year-long experience living in Constanta, Romania.

 1. Walkability and public transportation